Hargreave Hale LTD : Form 8.3 - [Galliford Try Plc] () | aktiencheck.de

 840 of the above shares are not controlled by Hargreave Hale Nominees Ltd

-466 shares were added to the discretionary holdings on 22/03/2017 due to a client mandate change.
+964 shares were added to the discretionary holdings on 24/03/2017 due to a transfer in by a discretionary client.

 All interests and all short positions should be disclosed.